-When my son died in my 41st week of pregnancy, I wondered if my beliefs would change.
+When Adrian died in my 41st week of pregnancy, I wondered if my beliefs would change.
 They didn’t.

-The posts below cover various aspects of this journey.
+The posts below cover various aspects of grieving without a higher power.
 You may also be interested in the Graphics Blog for Grieving Without God.

 I am grieving without god.
 Whether you are here as a fellow nonbeliever, or simply to understand the perspective, thank you for reading.